coreyja/caje/plan.md

 to aquire a write lock and do its write.
 Then it releases the lock and allows other nodes to continue writing.
 Its NOT recommended to do this for write heavy applications, but for our use case it should be fine.
 Plus I kinda want to stress test the HALT functionality to learn where its limits are.

+### Seventh Stream

+- [x] `_caje/list` should return the TTL of pages in the cache
+- [x] Create Endpoint to clear the File System Cache
+- [x] Create Endpoint to clear the SQLite Cache
+- [x] Make sure DB doesn't record duplicate entries
+- [x] Create Endpoint to fetch any missing pages from the origin
+  - This will be used to populate the cache
+  - If there are things in Sqlite that are not in the File System, we should fetch them from the origin
+- [x] Setup `.vscode` for Debugging and sharing recommeneded extensions

+Today we worked on some of the Admin endpoints.
+We improved `_caje/list` to show the TTL of the cached pages.

+We also added some endpoints to clear both the Filesystem and Database.
+These were VERY helpful in debugging the `_caje/populate` endpoint.
+We spent some time trying to figure out why we weren't use the cached requests after we populated the cache from the DB.
+For this debugging we decided to try an actual debugger for probably my first time in Rust!
+Took a bit of figuring out how to use it, but eventually learned that the HOST headers weren't matching mostly because I was using the ORIGIN instead of the requested HOST.

+Justus_Fluegel from Twitch Chat helped me get the vscode settings all nicely wired up for Debugging and Building our Rust project.
+Thanks for the help!